 The voluntary use of ISO standards by companies and organisations is the most important contribution from ISO to sustainable development.
-ISO 26000 is one of 21 000 published ISO-standards but is unique in the sense that it defines how an organisation can contribute to the full spectrum of sustainable development – through social responsibility with an aim of a future state of the global system that is called sustainability.
+ISO 26000 is one of more than 20 000 published ISO-standards but is unique in the sense that it defines how an organisation can contribute to the full spectrum of sustainable development through socially responsible behaviour – with an aim of a future state of the global system that is called sustainability.
 Social responsibility and standards can play an important role in the progress towards sustainability, illustrated in the following way:

 Sustainability has its own section at the ISO website and ISO presents the approach in a ISO Brochure on sustainability.
 ISO and its members see ISO standards as contributions to a more sustainable world and have even developed a guide to those writing standards on how to address sustainability in standardization, Guide 82 , which is available at the ISO website.